David Wright wants to prove himself, while Jaco...

 David Wright wants to prove himself, while Jacob deGrom has done it | Newsday

-A strange day and night at Citi Field began on Tuesday with David Wright taking swings in a “simulated game” that simulated almost nothing about playing major league baseball.
-It ended with Jacob deG
+A strange day and night at Citi Field began Tuesday with David Wright taking swings in a “simulated game” that simulated almost nothing about playing major league baseball.
+It ended with Jacob deGrom

 Tweets